ecmnet/MAVGCL/README.md

    *(PX4 standard ports used, replace IP with yours)*

-  or just `java -jar MAVGAnalysis.jar`for a demo.
+  or just `java -jar MAVGAnalysis.jar`for a basic demo.

   ​